skeltavik/be.bramruttens.dobisscanconverter/README.md

 ## Disclaimer

-All logos and brand names used in this repo, belong to their respective company:
+All logos and brand names used in this repo, belong to their respective companies:
 - [Dobiss](https://dobiss.com/)
 - [Homey](https://homey.app)